PajaS22/PingPong-APO/README.md

 * You can control the menu by rotating green knob.
 * Select an option by clicking the green button on the green knob.
 * The menu gives you three options:
-    * Easy ... starts the game with an easy mode
+    * Easy ... starts the game in easy mode
-    * Hard ... starts the game with a hard mode
+    * Hard ... starts the game in hard mode (the ball accelerates faster)
     * Exit ... shutdowns the application

 ### In-game control